 In a typical radio built in 1925, the "A" battery supplied filament heat.
 This is where most power consumption took place.
 The battery was physically large and created low voltage and high current.
 It was usually a lead-acid battery charged every week by the automobile mechanic down the street.

 The "B" battery, on the other hand, supplied high voltage and low current to the plates and screens.
 It lasted a lot longer but was expensive.

 Finally the "C" battery set the DC grid voltage.
-There was never any need for an on-off switch for this battery either, because grid current was extremely low while operating and non-existent when the heaters were turned off.
-Thus the C battery was also left continuously connected.
+There was never any need for an on-off switch for this battery, because grid current was extremely low while operating and non-existent when the heaters were turned off.
+The C battery was left continuously connected.
 Through the years it collected dust and cobwebs and eventually died of old age.

 Voltage gain generally decreases as voltages and currents decrease, and DC voltages vary as the battery ages.
 Worse things can also happen.
 Placing the DC operating point close to cutoff using fresh batteries, for example, can create signal clipping as the batteries wear down.
 The amp needs to be designed for the full range of voltages experienced over the lifetimes of the batteries.